dtudk/dtumathtools/DEPLOY.md

 1. Create a new branch for the release (if not already done), the name will be "bYYYY.SEMESTER".
+2. Correct the version specifications in these files:

+   - pyproject.toml
+   - src/dtumathtools/__init__.py

-2. Create an annotated tag for the release "vYYYY.SEMESTER.FIX".
+3. Create an annotated tag for the release "vYYYY.SEMESTER.FIX".
-3. Check that PyPi works.
+4. Check that PyPi works.
-4. Create conda-forge releases.
+5. Create conda-forge releases.
 Again, to support multiple releases, we must employ a branch-structure there.
 They will be supported for 6 years, then branch-deletion will occur.